astronomer/airflow-guides/guides/scheduling-in-airflow.md

 tags: ["DAGs"]
 ---

-One of the most fundamental features of Apache Airflow is the ability to schedule jobs.
+One of the fundamental features of Apache Airflow is the ability to schedule jobs.
 Historically, Airflow users could schedule their DAGs by specifying a `schedule` with a cron expression, a timedelta object, or a preset Airflow schedule.

 Timetables, released in Airflow 2.2, brought new flexibility to scheduling.
 Timetables allow users to create their own custom schedules using Python, effectively eliminating the limitations of cron.
 With timetables, you can now schedule DAGs to run at any time for any use case.